The benefits of reading books regularly: How to get out of your head

 Bill’s love for reading and learning goes even further as he made it a habit to take a “think week” twice a year.
 Basically, he goes to a cabin in the woods by himself and reads papers written by Microsoft’s employees, which present new innovations and prospective investments.

-No interruptions, no daily stress, no other tasks to do but to learn and focus on innovation (every entrepreneur’s favourite pastime).
+No interruptions, no daily stress, no other tasks to do but to learn and focus on innovation (every entrepreneur’s favorite pastime).

 A better future